isa-group/sla-wizard/README.md

 ### Traefik

-TODO: document that in this case two files are needed: the main configuration (which sla4oai-tools should be able to create, following a CLI parameter) and the dynamic config file.
+In this case two files are needed: the main configuration (which sla-wizard should be able to create, following a CLI parameter) and the dynamic config file.
 The main config should look like this:

 ```yaml
 entryPoints: